Zamesov26/tg_new_bot/docs/README.md

 # Documentation

-This directory contains all documentation for the sveta_bot project.
+This directory contains all documentation for the wonderland project.

 ## Documentation Structure